Trauma-Informed Response for the Justice System

 Report writing for Sexual Assault and Domestic Violence

-We will cover basic to advanced aspects of report writing.
+We will cover basic to intermediate aspects of report writing.
 This class will have interactive components and discussion.
 Over the years DV and SA investigations have evolved with our knowledge about these crimes, however across the country our reports have not.
 Great police reports are the foundation of successful prosecution and should go hand in hand with our evolved investigations.

 Determining the Predominant Aggressor